Hidden East Anglia:

 In the days when parish boundaries were not so well fixed by maps, it was the custom at certain times of the year for the clergyman and his parishioners to walk the limits of their village, which were often marked by local landmarks such as stones, ditches, fords and ancient trees.

 Under particularly notable trees - usually old oaks - the parson would stop to pray and read passages from the Gospels.
 Thus many parishes had their own 'Gospel Oak', the most well-known in East Anglia being that at Polstead in Suffolk.
-All the others that I could find a record of were also in that county:
+All the others of which I could find a record were also in that county:

-Barking: In a field to the east of the churchyard driveway is a Gospel Oak (TM078537) that locals claim to be over 2000 years old.
-Certainly of a respectable age, it's dead now.
+Barking: In a field to the east of the churchyard driveway there used to be a Gospel Oak (TM078537) that locals claimed to be over 2000 years old.
+Certainly of a respectable age, it was dead when I saw it in the 1970s, but there was no sign of it when I visited in September 2020.

 Chevington: "In a lease of the 1st year of Queen Elizabeth from Sir Clement Heigham, of lands in Chevington (near Bury), occur one meadow called the New Mede, and one other piece of ground, being leye, next a bush called the Gospel Bush".